crimx/observable-hooks/docs/api/README.md

 Accepts an Observable and optional `next`, `error`, `complete` functions.
 These functions must be in correct order.
 Use `undefined` or `null` for placeholder.

 ::: warning
 Note that changes of callbacks will not trigger an emission.
-If you need that just create another Observable of the callback with [useObservable](#useobservable).
+If you need that just create another Observable of the callback with [`useObservable`](#useobservable).
 :::

 **Type parameters:**